henrikvtcodes/intellisnake/README.md

 ### AI Mode

 Man Vs. Machine.
-But, the machine is stupid.
-Can you outsmart it?
-Probably.
+The machine is quick to get the grapes, so you better outsmart it!

 ## Development: Get Started